 - 4.1.
-All development applications must include all information necessary to allow a full assessment of the potential impacts on trees to be retained, on or adjacent the site. - 4.2.
+The City will work with developers to protect as many mature trees as is feasibly possible - 4.2.
+All development applications must include all information necessary to allow a full assessment of the potential impacts on trees to be retained, on or adjacent the site. - 4.3.
 All trees will be protected in accordance with Australian Standard 4970 for the Protection of Trees on Development Sites.
-Developers are required to meet all costs related to tree protection. - 4.3.
+Developers are required to meet all costs related to tree protection. - 4.4.
 Council owned and managed trees are protected under the Neighbourhood Amenity Local Law.
-The City's Local Laws team will investigate and pursue enforcement for any vandalism or unauthorised works to trees. - 4.3.1.
-Trees that do not survive works will be retained as habitat trees where appropriate or a new tree will be replanted in the same location. - 4.4.
-Trees recognised in a Significant Tree Register for scientific, social, horticultural or aesthetic reasons shall be recognised, protected and retained in the landscape.
+The City's Local Laws team will investigate and pursue enforcement for any vandalism or unauthorised works to trees. - 4.4.1.Trees that do not survive works will be retained as habitat trees where appropriate or a new tree will be replanted in the same location. - 4.5.
+Trees recognised in a Significant Tree Register for scientific, social, horticultural or aesthetic reasons shall be recognised, protected and retained in the landscape. - 4.6.
+The City will engage with the public through consultation, publications, and community planting and education programs to raise awareness of the benefits and management of trees.